nicolaskruchten/pivottable/ReadMe.md

 #PivotTable.js

 PivotTable.js is a Javascript Pivot Table library with drag'n'drop functionality built on top of jQuery/jQueryUI and originally written in CoffeeScript by [Nicolas Kruchten](http://nicolas.kruchten.com) at [Datacratic](http://datacratic.com).
+It is available under an MIT license (see bottom of this document).

 ##What does it do?